AubinBakana/aubinbakana.github.io/README.md

 # Aubin Bakana, Portofolio

-A site designed to introduce my ahievements throughout the years, mainly focusing on IT.
+A fully optimised website designed to introduce my ahievements throughout the years, mainly focusing on IT.

+A combination of over 21 teamplates and static files.
+This a static webiste, so the contenu is self explanatory.

 ## Note:
-Although the content of the site is complete, as of this day 18/11/23, you are viewing a pre-released version of the site; more updates on the README yet to come, and the site will be developed continuously.
-Please feel free to get in touch if you have any suggestions.

-The site will be available at www.aubinbakana.net.
-Release is scheduled for Monday 20th Novemember 2023.
+The site is available at www.aubinbakana.com.

+Launch date: 21/11/2023

 ## Roadmap
 * v0.0.1